Last updated on June 4th, 2019 at 03:16 pm.

 But I digress.

-Parent PLUS Loans can be an enormous burden.
+A Federal Parent PLUS Loan can be an enormous burden.
 Technically, my parents were responsible for the repayment of the loans; after all, they were the borrowers.

 But I didn’t think it made the slightest bit sense for me to have a full-time and them be repaying my loans.
 Truthfully, I don’t know how that situation is typically handled.
 But I didn’t have to be “voluntold” to repay them; nope, I volunteered of my own accord.

-In any case, if you recall the summary of Parent PLUS Loans from the beginning of this post, a 7.6% interest rate is cited.
-For some reason, I want to say mine was 7.8%.
+If you recall the summary of Federal Parent PLUS Loan from the beginning of this post, a 7.6% interest rate is cited.
+I want to say my Parent PLUS Loan interest rate was 7.8%.
 I didn’t write it down, but either way, that is quite frankly ridiculous.

-Not only that but the minimum payments for Parent PLUS Loans are based on the parent’s income, not that of the student.
+Not only that but the minimum payments for a Federal Parent PLUS Loan is based on the parent’s income, not that of the student.
 In my case, the minimum payment was $975 if I recall correctly.
 Again, crazy!

 I ended up refinancing my student loans, which helped.
 But there is also another option for repayment, and that is what I want to call out here.

-How to Make Parent PLUS Loans Less Painful
+How to Make A Federal Parent PLUS Loan Less Painful

 That’s what we’re here for, right?
-While refinancing my Parent PLUS Loans helped significantly, I think it’s important to consider all your options.
+While refinancing my Federal Parent PLUS Loan helped significantly, I think it’s important to consider all your options.
 Especially with loans that can be as burdensome as the Parent PLUS Loan.

 Income-Contingent Repayment (ICR)